Virginia (VA) Title Number Lookup

 It's not unheard of to drive away in a newly purchased vehicle just to find out later it was stolen!
 In this case, you'd likely lose the car and your money.
 Don't scrimp on the research.
 Run a Virginia VIN check to get the facts you need.

 What Will You Get from a Virginia Number Lookup?

 The 17-digit identifier called a VIN is stamped onto every car during manufacturing.
 It acts like the auto's fingerprint, disclosing pertinent details about its history.

-Insurance companies and the Virginia Department of Motor Vehicles use VIN’s to track events related to the vehicle.
-You, too, can access this vital information through a Virginia title number lookup and discover:
+Insurance companies and the Virginia Department of Motor Vehicles use VIN's to track events related to the vehicle.
+You, too, can access this vital information through a free VIN check and discover:

 - Outstanding liens

 - History of theft, including whether the vehicle was ever recovered and, if so, whether it was designated as salvage by a state agency

 - Title brands, meaning the vehicle incurred damage due to collision or flooding, fire, or hail.

 - Insurance history, including total loss designation

 Without running a VIN check by state, much of this data is hidden from view.
 It's information that isn't simply nice to know; it's "need to know" background that will no doubt impact your final decision.